Apprenticeship in Ontario

 How do I become an apprentice?

-Visit the Ministry of Training, Colleges and Universities to learn how to become an apprentice in Ontario.
+Visit the Ministry of Labour, Training and Skills Development to learn how to become an apprentice in Ontario.
 If you are considering a career in the skilled trades, but not sure where to start, the CLAC Training Team can help you make informed career decisions by providing assistance with:

 - understanding the apprenticeship pathway to a career in the skilled trades;